Azure-Samples/service-fabric-dotnet-iot/docs/Architecture.md

 >
 > - To import the management PowerShell module use
 >
->    Import-Module .\IoT-Functions.psm1 (part of IotProcessorManagement project output)
+>    Import-Module .\IoT-Functions.psm1 (part of IotProcessorManagement project output, check PowerShell folder)
 >
 > - All the cmdlets expects an optional management endpoint address.
 The management endpoint address can be aquired by calling *Get-IoTManagementApiEndPoint* cmdlet.
 If no address provided each cmdlet will resolve the address using the constants declared at top of the module.

 ##Provisioning
 Provision a new event processor service via calling the management service REST API or via using the management PowerShell module.
 Both expects a processor definition which contains:
 1. Name
 2. Number - *at least one* - of Event Hub definition each contains:
 	1. Azure Service Bus connection string.
 	2. Event Hub Name.
 	3. Event Hub consumer group name (empty for default group).

 The management component provision a new Service Fabric application of type *IoTEventHubProcessorApp*.
 Once created it uses the processor definition to distribute the event hub receive load among *IoTEventHubEventProcessorService* partitions.